flowtsohg/mdx-m3-viewer/README.md

 * GEO (my own simple geometry format used for simple shapes): supported, note that this is solely a run-time handler.

 You can include all of the viewer files in the right order, which is seen in the examples folder.
-Another option is to run the given Ruby script in `compiler.rb`.
-This script gives you compilation options if you open it, and will result in `viewer.min.js` getting generated, if you tell it to minify.
+Another option is to run the given Ruby script `compiler.rb`.
+This script gives you compilation options if you open it with a text editor, and will result in `viewer.min.js` getting generated, if you tell it to minify.

 ------------------------